linode/docs/docs/applications/containers/deploy-minio-on-kubernetes-using-kubespray-and-ansible.md

         kubectl create -f minio-service.yaml

 3. See a list of running services.
-Under the column `PORT(S)`, the Minio service is running internally on port 9000 with 30593 exposed externally by the LoadBalancer.
+Under the column `PORT(S)`, you can see that the Minio service is running internally on port 9000, with 30593 exposed externally by the LoadBalancer.

         kubectl get services